ergoplatform/ergodocs/docs/dev/protocol/address.md

-## Addresses
+# Addresses

-In today's article, we will have a closer look into the Ergo address formatting.
-In addition to that, we will explain how they work specifically and what makes them preferable to other types of blockchain addresses.
+We take a closer look into the Ergo address formatting, how they work and what makes them preferable to other types of blockchain addresses.

-Let's start at the very beginning.

 The moment you install any cryptocurrency wallet, you automatically create an address with it.
 Very loosely speaking, you can compare a wallet to a traditional bank account and an address to the matching account number.
 It is precisely one of these alphanumeric addresses needed to either send money from person A to person B, receive money, or [withdraw your mining rewards](https://ergoplatform.org/en/blog/2019_07_03_mining_withdrawal/).
 If you want to start using the Ergo wallet and dive deeper into its functions, check out the [the following link](https://ergoplatform.org/en/blog/2019_06_04_wallet-documentation/).

 ## Now, what exactly are addresses?

-Addresses are short strings that correspond to specific scripts and are used to protect a box ([this](https://www.ergoforum.org/t/ergo-terminology-a-box-and-a-register/32) post that core developer *kushti* published on our forum explains very well what a "box" is).
+Addresses are short strings that correspond to specific scripts and are used to protect a [box](../data-model/box.md)

-Unlike a (hex-encoded) binary representation of a script, an Ergo address use a Base58-encoding and therefore have some advantageous characteristics to it which the binary representation does not offer:
+Unlike a (hex-encoded) binary representation of a script, an Ergo address use a `Base58-encoding` and therefore has some advantageous characteristics which the binary representation does not offer:

 * We can quickly check the integrity of an address via an integrated checksum (which is a "small-sized datum derived from a block of digital data to detect errors that may have been introduced during its transmission or storage" according to Wikipedia).
 * A prefix of the address shows you the network and address type.
 In particular, the network prefix prevents you from mistakenly sending mainnet tokens to the testnet address.